junghan0611/spacemacs/CONTRIBUTING.md

 First if you want to have some personal key bindings, you can freely bind them inside the `SPC o` and `SPC m o` prefixes which are reserved for the user.
-This can be done from the `dotspacemacs/user-config` function of your `.spacemacs` file and don\'t require any contribution to Spacemacs.
+This can be done from the `dotspacemacs/user-config` function of your `.spacemacs` file and don't require any contribution to Spacemacs.

 If you think it worth contributing a new key bindings then be sure to read the